wypa4ok/Text-Attribution/README.md

-The purpose of this project was to create a system that is able to define the authorship of the text in case it met this writer before.
-The goal was achived by implementing a Support Vector Machine algorithm combined with Error Correcting Codes.
+  The purpose of this project was to create a system that is able to define the authorship of the given text.
+This task can be reffered to as a multi class classification problem where known writers/authors are classes and texts are elements that need to be classified.
+In this project I decided to use Support Vector Machine as a classifier and also Error-Correcting Output Coding was used to achieve higher precision.
+  For SVM the jnisvmlight library was chosem.